PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 helps environmentalists, scientists & software developers make a drone into a scientific tool.
 The primary use case is a drone with thermal and optical camera, flying over wilderness, detecting animals.

-This page assumes you have already collected data by flying a drone mission as explained in the [Flight](./Flight.md) page
+This page assumes you have already collected video data by flying a drone mission as recommended in the [Flight](./Flight.md) page.

-This page details more about the application user interface and how to use it.
+This page details how to use SkyComb Analyst to analyse the video.

-# Loading new drone flight data
+# Loading a new Drone Video
 Run the SkyComb Analyst tool.

 ## Selecting a Video
 Click "Select" and choose one of your thermal or optical video files: